openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

             You MUST follow the directions in `section 4.3.2`_.

-    -   You can add additional survey questions if you’d like to experiment.
+    -   You can add additional survey questions if you'd like to experiment.
 An example of two survey cards is shown below.

 .. figure:: ../img/cookbook/area_estimation/example_survey_card.png
    :alt: An example survey card setup
    :width: 450
    :align: center

-When you’re done, click Create Project.
-If you’re successful, you’ll see the review project pane.
+When you're done, click Create Project.
+If you're successful, you'll see the review project pane.
 The Project AOI will now show the location of a subset of your plots (a maximum number can be displayed).

 Not shown are the Plot Review and Sample Design, which show a summary of the choices you made or the .csv and .shp files you uploaded.
 Survey Review shows all the Survey Cards you created, along with the corresponding Component Type, Rules, and Answers.
-At this point, your project has been created, but it hasn’t been published so that other users can see it.
+At this point, your project has been created, but it has not been published so that other users can see it.

 .. seealso::

     There is also review project functionality.
 As an administrator, you review your unpublished project and make suggestions to the questions etc. before it is published for data collection.

 You can either click [Publish Project] or [Configure Geo-Dash].
 The option to Configure Geo-Dash will be available after you publish your project, as well.
-For now, let’s click on Configure Geo-Dash.
-A new window or tab will open and you’ll now see the blank Geo-Dash configuration page.
+For now, let's click on Configure Geo-Dash.
+A new window or tab will open and you'll now see the blank Geo-Dash configuration page.

 Geo-Dash is a dashboard that opens in a second window when users begin to analyze sample plots.
 Geo-Dash provides users with additional information to help them interpret the imagery and better classify sample points and plots.
 The Geo-Dash tab can be customized to show information such as NDVI time series, forest degradation tools, additional imagery, and digital elevation data.
-If you click on Geo-Dash Help, You’ll access information about all of the Geo-Dash widgets.
+If you click on Geo-Dash Help, You'll access information about all of the Geo-Dash widgets.
 This information is also in the CEO user manual.
 Add any widgets that you would like for your project.
 For example, add a NDVI widget following these steps:

 -   Click on Add Widget, then select the Image Collection type.
 -   Select your basemap imagery.
--   Now you’ll see the data dropdown menu.
+-   Now you'll see the data dropdown menu.
 Select NDVI in this menu.
--   Now you’ll see the Title
+-   Now you'll see the Title
 -   give your widget a title that describes the data.
 -   Select the date range using the calendar widgets or by typing it in.
--   When you’re done, click Create.
+-   When you're done, click Create.

 You can now move the widget by clicking and dragging from the center and resize it by clicking and dragging the lower right-hand corner.
-When you’re done adding widgets, close the Geo-Dash window.
+When you're done adding widgets, close the Geo-Dash window.

 On the project review page, click publish project.
 Collect earth will ask you to confirm, click OK.
-You can now visit your project from your institution’s page and start collecting data!
+You can now visit your project from your institution's page and start collecting data!

 More detailed instructions, including descriptions of many useful options, can be found in the manuals for CEO: https://collect.earth/support.